Tim Shaw (American football): Tennessee Titans

+NFL career statistics

 Personal life

 Shaw is a Christian.
 He has said that his faith is "... the foundation of who I am."
 Shaw has gone on two mission trips to Costa Rica and two mission trips to Haiti.

 Shaw is close friends with former tight end Kevin Boss.
-The two are represented by the same firm, XAM Sports, and were roommates while training in Florida prior to the 2007 NFL Draft.
+The two are represented by the same firm, XAM Sports, and were roommates while training in Florida prior to the 2007 NFL draft.
 He attended Boss' July 4, 2009 wedding.

 Shaw is reportedly a jigsaw puzzle enthusiast.